- Download a course guide

 It takes about 20 minutes to complete the form using the online application system.

 You can save your work in progress and complete the application at a later date.

 Admissions for this course are not capped per intake, so you do not need to apply for multiple intakes.
 If you are unsure which intake you wish to apply for, please note that you can change your application later by contacting the student support team.

 - Evidence of meeting the English Language Requirements as determined by the University

 - A detailed CV, demonstrating at least 5 years (preferably 10 years) of documented work experience in information systems-related work, demonstrating a strong record of professional achievement and clear leadership potential; and

 - A personal statement relating the applicant’s goals and how they see the program contributing to their ability to meet their goals; and

-- Two professional and/or employer referee reports in the context of information systems-related work, which must be submitted prior to the application deadline
+- One professional and/or employer referee report in the context of information systems-related work, which must be submitted prior to the application deadline

 - Digital files of these documents.
 Limit of 6MB per document.
 Supported file types: TXT, DOC, DOCX, PDF, JPG, JPEG, XLS, XLSX, TIFF).